risawitama/verbose-potato/README.md

-## For Valentine's day, I decided to get my wife some beads for an abacus.
-It's the little things that count.
+## I was going to learn how to juggle, but I didn't have the balls.